Scope of Work Clauses: How to Define, Negotiate, and Protect Your Deliverables

 CHANGES: Either party may request changes to the Scope of Services.
 All requested changes shall be documented in a written Change Order signed by both parties.
 No change to this Agreement shall be effective unless in writing and signed by authorized representatives of both parties.
 Verbal agreements, emails, or other communications do not constitute change orders.
 Contractor shall have no obligation to perform any work outside the scope of this Agreement unless and until a signed Change Order is executed.

 The change order provision is the mechanism that turns your scope clause into a financial protection.
-Without it, even a perfectly drafted SOW provides incomplete protection — the client can request out-of-scope work verbally or by email, and if you perform it without a signed change order, you may have difficulty collecting payment or may be deemed to have modified the original scope for no additional fee.
+Without it, even a perfectly drafted SOW provides incomplete protection — the client can request out-of-scope work verbally or by email, and if you perform it without a signed change order, you may have difficulty collecting payment.

 Change orders serve three functions.
-First, they create a documented record of scope expansion — which protects you in a payment dispute by demonstrating that the additional work was requested, agreed upon, and priced.
+First, they create a documented record of scope expansion — protecting you in a payment dispute by demonstrating that the additional work was requested, agreed upon, and priced.
 Second, they provide a formal process that psychologically reinforces the concept that additional work costs additional money.
-Clients who understand that any new request goes through a change order process are more likely to prioritize their requests and less likely to casually expand scope.
-Third, they give both parties an opportunity to price the additional work before it is performed — avoiding the uncomfortable conversation where the contractor delivers expanded work and then attempts to invoice for it retroactively.
+Third, they give both parties an opportunity to price the additional work before it is performed.

-The "nothing outside scope without a signed CO" provision in the example is the critical teeth of a change order clause.
-Without it, a contractor who performs work in response to a client's verbal or email request may be deemed to have waived their right to additional compensation by proceeding without a formal change order.
-Courts vary on whether informal scope expansions can be enforced — some jurisdictions allow parties to modify written contracts orally even when the contract requires written modifications; others enforce the written modification requirement strictly.
-Relying on oral modification claims in litigation is always inferior to having a signed change order.
+The "nothing outside scope without a signed CO" provision is the critical teeth of a change order clause.
+Without it, a contractor who performs work in response to a client's verbal or email request may be deemed to have waived their right to additional compensation.
+Courts vary on whether informal scope expansions can be enforced — some jurisdictions allow parties to modify written contracts orally; others enforce the written modification requirement strictly.

 What to do

-Include a change order clause with these specific elements: (1) Written and signed requirement — changes are only effective when documented in a signed change order; (2) No obligation to perform — contractor has no obligation to perform out-of-scope work without a signed change order; (3) Pricing — the change order must specify the additional fee; (4) Timeline — the change order must address any impact on existing delivery dates; (5) Authorization — specify who, on the client side, is authorized to sign change orders (a mid-level contact who has no authority to bind the company cannot authorize additional spend).
-If clients frequently push back on the change order requirement, offer a simplified "mini change order" process — a short email template they approve in one click — to reduce the friction.
+Include a change order clause with these specific elements: (1) Written and signed requirement — changes are only effective when documented in a signed change order; (2) No obligation to perform — contractor has no obligation to perform out-of-scope work without a signed change order; (3) Pricing — the change order must specify the additional fee; (4) Timeline — the change order must address any impact on existing delivery dates; (5) Authorization — specify who on the client side is authorized to sign change orders.

 Scope and Payment: Fixed Fee vs. Hourly and Milestone Structures